William Benswanger: Fought players' union in 1946

 Benswanger's last year as president, 1946, was especially tumultuous.

 Robert Murphy, a Boston labor lawyer, organized the American Baseball Guild, a players' union and predecessor of the Major League Baseball Players Association.
 Early demands included a minimum salary, standardization of player contracts, and an increase in per-diem expense reimbursements (amending or abolishing the reserve clause was not yet on the table).
 Murphy targeted the Pirates as the testing ground for signing members of the Guild because of Pittsburgh's reputation as a union stronghold.
 The majority of the Pirates joined the Guild, with the notable exception of veteran pitcher Rip Sewell.
 Benswanger, as point man for the Major League owners, would not negotiate with the Guild, and Murphy threatened a strike for the Pirates' June 7 game with the New York Giants.
 In a pre-game players-only meeting, a majority voted in favor of striking.
 However, due to Sewell's forceful opposition, the vote fell short of the required two-thirds majority, and the threat evaporated.
 The failure of the strike vote fatally wounded the Guild; the owners made minor concessions to players, and staved off the effective creation of a union until the MLBPA was formed in 1966.

 At the same time Benswanger was fending off the American Baseball Guild, the Dreyfuss family's 46-year ownership of the team was coming to a close.
 In August 1946, the Pirates were purchased by an ownership group headed by Indianapolis businessman Frank E. McKinney, and which included entertainer Bing Crosby, Pittsburgh attorney Thomas P. Johnson, and Columbus, Ohio-based real estate magnate John W. Galbreath.
-Benswanger stepped down as club president upon completion of the sale on August 8, ending 46 years of ownership by the Dreyfuss-Benswanger family.
+Benswanger stepped down as club president upon completion of the sale on August 8.
 He died in Pittsburgh at age 79.

 Prior to Branch Rickey's efforts with the Brooklyn Dodgers, Benswanger was one of the few owners and executives who vocally challenged Major League Baseball's color barrier and its major proponent, Commissioner of Baseball Kenesaw Mountain Landis.